86 Mumbai cops transferred, Waze's ex-colleague among them | Law-Order

 Earlier in the evening, Maharashtra Home Minister Anil Deshmukh had met Chief Minister Uddhav Thackeray as the home department is facing heat over the Waze case as well as the allegations of corruption against Deshmukh himself.

-API Riyazuddin Kaazi, who was Waze's colleague at the the Crime Intelligence Unit, was transferred to the Local Arms unit, a relatively low-key department, the police official said.
+API Riyazuddin Kazi, who was Waze's colleague at the Crime Intelligence Unit, was transferred to the Local Arms unit, a relatively low-key department, the police official said.

 In all, 65 officials from the Mumbai Crime Branch alone were shunted out, some of them to the traffic department, he added.